 Try Mavenlink free for ten days.

-#5 – Jira Review — The Best Agile Project Management Tool for Development Teams
+#5 – Jira Software Review — The Best Agile Project Management Tool for Development Teams

-Jira by Atlassian is a bit unique compared to some of the other tools on my list.
+Jira Software is a bit unique compared to some of the other tools on my list.
 This agile project management software is built specifically for software development projects.

 With Jira Software, teams of all sizes can plan, track, and release exceptional products.

-Let’s take a closer look at Jira’s top highlights for agile management:
+Let’s take a closer look at Jira Software’s top highlights for agile management: